-III. (k, ε) -anonymity
+III. $(k, \epsilon)$ -Anonymity

-In this section, we formally define the (k, ε) -anonymity model for protecting privacy in large survey rating data.
+In this section, we formally define the $(k, \epsilon)$ -anonymity model for protecting privacy in large survey rating data.

-We assume that survey rating data publishes people's ratings on a range of issues.
+We assume that survey rating data publishes people's

+ratings on a range of issues.
 Some issues are sensitive, such as income level, while some are non-sensitive, such as the opinion of a book, a movie or a kind of food.
 Each survey participant is cautious about his/her privacy and does not reveal his/her ratings.
 However, an attacker can use auxiliary information to identify an individual's sensitive ratings in supposedly anonymous survey rating data.
 The auxiliary information of an attacker includes: (i) knowledge that a victim is in the survey rating data and; (ii) preferences of the victims on some non-sensitive issues.
 For instance, an attacker may find a victim's preference (not exact rating scores) by personal familiarity or by reading the victim's comments on some issues from personal weblogs or social networks.
 We assume that attackers know preferences of non-sensitive issues of a victim but do not know exact ratings and want to find out the victim's ratings on some sensitive issues.
-Our objective is to design an effective model to protect privacy of people's sensitive ratings in published survey rating data.
+Our objective is to design an effective model for anonymizing survey rating data.